Excess-GitHub/Quechua-Segmentation-Models/README.md

 ## ఏ License

 Code is released under MIT License.
-The 913-word test set is released for research purposes.
+The 913-word test set will be released for research purposes.

 ## ఐ Acknowledgments